Kacey Spencer (B.S. ’08, MBA ’20)

 in Business Administration

-Implement skills and knowledge from a diverse range of topics such as economics, marketing and management to be more equipped in your current role or ready for your next promotion.
-This flexible and rigorous program is accredited by the Accreditation Council for Business Schools and Programs, highlighting our commitment to empowering you with a high-quality degree you can trust.
+Dig into a diverse range of highly applicable business topics such as economics, marketing and management.
+Accredited by the Accreditation Council for Business Schools and Programs, our business administration program is intentionally designed to meet you as a student online or on-campus, empowering you with a high-quality degree you can trust.

 - Grand Rapids